aurorascharff/next15-account-selector/STEPS.md

 - We were able to easily customize the UI and style it with our normal tailwind CSS flow using data- and aria-attributes provided.
 - We also got clean, declarative, composable component code without boilerplate.
 - With React 19, we streamlined server communication using server functions, eliminating the need for a separate API layer.
-- We utilized alternatives to common solutions like useState and useEffect and got smooth interactions and simplified loading states with useFormStatus and Actions through useTransition.
+- We utilized alternatives to common solutions like useState and useEffect with useTransition, useOptimistic and useFormStatus, and got smooth interactions, achieved instant user feedback and "error rollback", and simplified loading states.
-- And we achieved instant user feedback and "error rollback" with useOptimistic.
 - The result: a maintainable, accessible, and user-friendly account selector with minimal boilerplate and modern best practices.